PhanFiction/PinEcho/README.md

 - Like other users photos
 - Comment on peoples shared photos

+## Future plan

+- [] Direct Messaging using websockets
+- [] Tag/mention other users
+- [] Notifications
+- [] Sign in with OAuth
+- [] Filter photos by category

 ## Technology

 - Cloudinary API,
 - React,
 - ExpressJS,
 - MongoDB,
 - TailwindCSS

 ### Installation
 1. Clone this repository